CIEmetaSchemas/CIEmetaDigitalProduct/v4/docs/README.md

 20.1.a relatedItemIdentifierType
 Should usually be "DOI"

-20.3 Title
+20.3 Titles
-Specify the title of the document (including the number of CIE publication)
+Specify the titles of the document (including the number of CIE publication).
+Usually only one title is added

 The other subitems are not necessary used ("creator", "PublicationYear", "volume", "Publisher",...